 1988 - "Colors" with Sean Penn and Robert Duvall was playing the big house.
 Upstairs it was "Lady in White" with Lukas Haas and Len Cariou and "Casual Sex?" with Lea Thompson and Victoria Jackson.
 Thanks to Arnold Darrow for finding the photo.
 "Colors" featured a number of downtown theatres in its opening sequence.
 See the Historic L.A.
 Theatres in Movies post for some screenshots.

-1989 - A shot by Ken McIntyre on Photos of Los Angeles showing the Hollywood Pacific marquee panels getting changed.
-We're running "Dream Team," "K-9" and "Loverboy" on the three screens.
+1989 - A shot by Ken McIntyre that he shared on the Photos of Los Angeles private Facebook group showing the readerboard panels getting changed along with a bit of relamping.
+They were running "Dream Team," "K-9" and "Loverboy" on the three screens.

 1992 - The Hollywood Pacific during the riots.
 It's a Gary Leonard photo in the Los Angeles Public Library collection.